React Native Modalfy

 Was this helpful?

 Hooks that exposes Modalfy's API.
-The object returned by useModal()is covered in .
+The object returned by useModal()is covered in , you can get some nice autocomplete by utilizing ModalProp.

-Note: Prefer HOC if you're using a Class component.
+Note: Prefer withModal() HOC if you're using a Class component.

 const useModal = <P extends ModalfyParams>(): UsableModalProp<P> => {